tzagim/tzbot/README.md

 # Auto Delete messages after X time
 Automatic deletion of messages after a specified period of time, please note that you cannot delete messages of another bot, Because of Telegram limitations.

-A simple Telegram Python bot running on Python3 to automatically forward messages from one chat to another.

 ## Setting Up The Bot (Read Before Trying To Use!):
 Please make sure to use the latest Python version. (*Recommended*)

 ### Configuration

-There are two possible ways of configuring your bot: a `config.py` file.
+Configuring your bot: a `config.py` file.

-The prefered version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.
 This file should be placed in `tzbot` folder, alongside the `__main__.py` file .
 This is where your bot token will be loaded from, and most of your other settings.